Today, our Intermediate School students will visit our friends at the newly renovated Village Library.

-Learning Outside the Classroom (LOTC)
+Learn more about our Learning Outside the Classroom experiences.

 YALLFest is a public two-day annual young adult book festival in Charleston, South Carolina that is the largest of its kind in the South.
 Many amazing events are scheduled all day with some of YA’s best-loved authors!
 Talk to Ms. Peck early to get your tickets.